 Tracking and measuring campaign performance

-Add on promoted posts and multiple channels for multiple clients, and you’ve got dozens of channel metrics to track, from Facebook Ads metrics to Instagram metrics, and more.
+Add on promoted posts and multiple social media channels for multiple clients, and you’ve got dozens of channel metrics to track, from Facebook Ads metrics to Instagram metrics, and more.
 You’ll want to manage each of your client accounts from one streamlined platform.

 Use our social media analytics dashboard to house each of your clients’ social media campaign results in one place.
 Try this exact template free for 14 days!